AdamPaternostro/Azure-Tomcat-WAR-Deploy/README.md

 11. Uncheck the JUnit test (optional)

 12. Press Save and Queue (give it a name).
+You can then click on the Build and view it.
+An Item will appear near the top of the web page with the Build number.
+It is a link.

+## Automated Deployment